CYH928/ITE3101_review/README.md

-This Python code review is written by Alex Chang,
+This Python code review is written by YKHN C.,

-Python use for On-line games, Web services, Applications, Science, etc.
+Python used for On-line games, Web services, Applications, Science, etc.

-Python is Case Sensitive, such as don't use PRINT() is not work!!!
+Python is case sensitive, such as not using PRINT(), which does not work!!!